-They will tell you about high property prices, high costs of living, higher than national average crime figures and also because of the increase in the number of international migrants making the city home!
+Auckland is a great place to start with in New Zealand.
+However, ask seasoned expats about living in Auckland, and they will tell you about high property prices, high costs of living, higher than national average crime figures and also because of the increase in the number of international migrants making the city home!

 Following the trend among local migrants, it’s clear that the most attractive places for lifestyle reasons are Christchurch in Canterbury, the Bay of Plenty and in particular Tauranga, Waikato and Otago.

 Christchurch is the second largest city in New Zealand and so it is a viable option for those considering emigrating to live and work abroad rather than those just looking for a retirement paradise.

 It’s considered one of the best places to live in New Zealand for families in particular as there is so much going on, the climate is excellent, the educational and social facilities are fabulous and among the majority of residents, a perfect blend of working and relaxing is achieved.

 Christchurch is also a good place to get a job in New Zealand.